OK let’s bust out the real talk.

-- This is not far fetched because I know clients have liked my content in the past (REALISTIC).
+- This is not far fetched because I know clients have scheduled with me because of a blog I wrote in the past (REALISTIC).

-- I would like to feel comfortable being myself in my business by the end of the year (TIME SENSITIVE).
+- I would like to feel comfortable being myself in my practice by the end of the year (TIME SENSITIVE).

 Ex 2.
 My goal is to attract more clients.

-- To me, this means growing my email list and adding 300 subscribers in six months (SPECIFIC & MEASURABLE).
+- To me, this means growing my caseload to 15 clients in six months (SPECIFIC & MEASURABLE).

-- I have set aside money in the budget for Facebook ads and I know how to target my ideal client so I know my goal is possible (ATTAINABLE).
+- I have set aside money in the budget for marketing, I know how to target my ideal client, and my referral base is strong, so I know my goal is possible (ATTAINABLE).

-- I also expect my business to grow at the rate that is right for me.
+- I also expect my practice to grow at the rate that is right for me.
 I won't make six figures overnight.(REALISTIC).